GambitGamesLLC/unity-neuroguide-flow/README.md

 ## PROCESS COMMAND LINE VALUE INSTRUCTIONS

-NeuroGuide experiences like `Energy` can have their settings variables passed in by the NeuroGuide Launcher process.
+NeuroGuide experiences like `Flow` can have their settings variables passed in by the NeuroGuide Launcher process.

 - When this project is launched normally, without being started from the NeuroGuide launcher, it will use variables setup within the Unity editor.
 - These default variables are located on the `Main` component, present in the only scene used by this app.